markand/irccd/doc/src/api/module/Irccd.Logger/index.md

----
-module: Irccd.Logger
+# Module Irccd.Logger
-js: true
-summary: "Logging functions."
----

-## Usage

 This module must be used to log something.
 It will add messages to the logging system configured in the irccd.conf file.

 For instance, if user has chosen to log into syslog, this module will log at syslog too.

 Any plugin can log messages, the message will be prepended by the plugin name to be easily identifiable.

-## Functions
+# Functions

   - [debug](Irccd.Logger.debug.html)
   - [info](Irccd.Logger.info.html)
   - [warning](Irccd.Logger.warning.html)

-## Example
+# Example

 ```javascript
 function onLoad()